MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupVault.md

 ```

 ### -Region
-Specifies an azure_2 region in which the backup vault exists.
+Specifies an Azure region in which the backup vault exists.
 For hybrid backup scenarios, we recommend that you create a vault in a region close to the on-premise server to reduce latency.
-For backup of azure_2 infrastructure as a service (IaaS) virtual machines, the vault becomes the point of discovery for local virtual machines.
+For backup of Azure infrastructure as a service (IaaS) virtual machines, the vault becomes the point of discovery for local virtual machines.

 ```yaml
 Type: String